ezEngine/docs-src/pages/docs/ui/imgui.md

 ## Limitations

+### Threading Constraints

+ImGui is **not thread-safe** and must only be called from the main thread.
+This means you cannot call ImGui functions from [component](../runtime/world/components.md) `Update()` methods, as component updates run in parallel across multiple threads.

+Instead, call ImGui from your [game state](../runtime/application/game-state.md), which runs on the main thread.
+If you need to display component data in ImGui, cache the relevant values in your component and read them from the game state when building your UI.

+### Styling

 It is very difficult to adjust the appearance of ImGui elements.
 Use ImGui for developer tools and to prototype ideas quickly.
 Prefer to use [RmlUi](rmlui.md) once you need more control over the look and feel.

 ## See Also